Everything you need to know about safe teeth whitening

 Who can safely whiten your teeth?

-As we’ve mentioned above, teeth whitening can only legally be carried out by GDC-registered dental professionals, such as dentists and hygienists.
-Worryingly, a recent investigation by BBC’s 5 Live found dozens of beauty therapists illegally offering teeth whitening in their salons.
+As we’ve mentioned above, cosmetic teeth treatments can only legally be carried out by GDC-registered dental professionals, such as dentists and hygienists.
+Worryingly, a recent investigation by BBC’s 5 Live found dozens of beauty therapists illegally offering teeth bleaching in their salons.
 The problem is that beauty practitioners may not have sufficient training in teeth whitening or be able to determine whether or not someone is a good candidate for the procedure.

-Under the Dentists’ Act 1984, it’s also illegal for anyone who’s not a registered dental professional to give ‘treatment, advice or attendance’ about teeth whitening.
-Some non-dental practitioners have attempted to get around this legislation by offering home whitening kits or whitening treatments that don’t use hydrogen peroxide or similar products.
+Under the Dentists’ Act 1984, it’s also illegal for anyone who’s not a registered dental professional to give ‘treatment, advice or attendance’ about cosmetic teeth treatment.
+Some non-dental practitioners have attempted to get around this legislation by offering home bleaching kits or whitening treatments that don’t use hydrogen peroxide or similar products.

-You can buy over-the-counter teeth whitening kits and use them at home.
+You can buy over-the-counter teeth bleaching kits and use them at home.
 These typically contain less than 0.1% hydrogen peroxide, which means the products may not actually be effective.
-Other home whitening kits do not declare what chemicals they contain, making them hard to assess.
+Other home kits do not declare what chemicals they contain, making them hard to assess.

 The recent 5 Live investigation showed that the investigators were able to buy teeth whitening kits containing sodium perborate, which is banned for use in cosmetic products by the EU because it’s been shown to cause infertility and foetal abnormalities.